Business and Management (with placement year)

-Our undergraduate courses in Business and Management Studies, Marketing, Accounting and Finance, International Business and Management, Operations and Information Management, and Human Resource Management share a common first year, so you may transfer to another degree at the end of your first year if you’d like to specialise in a certain area of business.
+Our undergraduate programmes in Business and Management Studies, Marketing, Accounting and Finance, and International Business and Management share a common first year, so you may transfer to another degree at the end of your first year if you’d like to specialise in a certain area of business.

 Business and Management at Bradford was given 93% overall satisfaction by students in the National Student Survey 2016.

 DDM — there are no specific subject requirements.